 I went out of my way to grocery outlet to look for certain items at a discount when I should have been finding substitutes for a less expensive item at my closest grocery store!

-Do Not Plan Meals
+Don’t Always Plan Meals

 Yup, you heard right.
 Don’t plan it out.
 There are grocery guides that swear by meal planning.
 That works for some people but that doesn’t work for our family so it’s not necessary to keep food costs down.